zoeldevapps/cardano-crypto.js/README.md

 Originally forked from `vacuumlabs/cardano-crypto.js`.
 The original intent was to provide a common library to support crypto primitives, but even the library moved past that.
 Several utility and serialization functions were added.
 This library is a continuation building on top of the basic crypto functions.

+You can support this project through github [sponsors](https://github.com/sponsors/zoeldevapps).

 Existing alternatives:

 <dl>